ERNICommunity/LintillaDancer/README.md

 * Orientation sensors
 * Speech recognition

-There are severel possibilities to work on during the next hack-session:
+There are several possibilities to work on during the next hack-session:

 * Add additional Lintilla-commands to the API
 * Improve the control-paramaters for the gesture detection and orientation control